How NoDelulu Works

 Conclusions that don't follow from the evidence presented

-Subjective claims presented as objective truth
+Subjective or contested claims presented as objective truth

 Important context missing within the topic's scope